NASA confirms Mars rover's 1st rock sample grab, 40 to go - NewsBreak

 NASA confirms Mars rover's 1st rock sample grab, 40 to go

-CAPE CANAVERAL, Fla. — (AP) — NASA’s newest Mars rover has completed its first sample grab, tucking away the tube of rock for return to Earth.
+NASA’s newest Mars rover has completed its first sample grab, tucking away the tube of rock for return to Earth

 The Perseverance rover team confirmed last week’s successful drilling and collection, after reviewing photos of the core sample.
 NASA wanted to be certain the sample was safe inside the titanium tube, before sharing the news Monday.